 - Uterus cervix ovaries fact sheet Download pdf

-- Vulva and vagina fact sheet Download pdf
+- Vulval and vaginal health fact sheet Download pdf

 - Yarning about periods Download pdf

 Endometriosis experiences: women share their stories – video

 Women with endometriosis share their experiences of the condition; from diagnosis, symptoms and treatment to the impact on personal lives.

 Endometriosis - Back to basics - Dr Elizabeth Farrell

 Jean Hailes gynaecologist, Dr Elizabeth Farrell gives a brief overview of the symptoms, management and treatment options for endometriosis.

 Persistent Pelvic Pain Service at Jean Hailes for Women’s Health